-As a benefit from MassHealth, you may be eligible to receive non-Accountable Care Organization/Managed Care Organization Covered Services, such as Intensive Early Intervention, Personal Care Attendant (PCA) or Day Habilitation services.
-We will help you access these services through education and coordination of efforts by calling us at 888.257.1985, or you can call the MassHealth Customer Service Center at 800.841.2900 (TTY: 711).
+As a benefit from MassHealth, you may be eligible to receive non-Accountable Care Organization/Managed Care Organization Covered Services, such as Doula, Personal Care Attendant (PCA), or Day Habilitation services.
+We will help you access these services through education and coordination of efforts by calling us at 888-257-1985, or you can call the MassHealth Customer Service Center at 800-841-2900 (TTY: 711).

-Please see the enclosed Covered Services List for details and/or limitations on services MassHealth covers for MassHealth Standard/CommonHealth, Family Assistance or CarePlus plan members.
+Please see the Covered Services List for details and/or limitations on services MassHealth covers for MassHealth Standard/CommonHealth, Family Assistance or CarePlus plan members.

-As a benefit from MassHealth, you may be eligible to get help setting up nonemergency transportation to go to health care visits.
-Note: Nonemergency transportation must be within a 50-mile radius of the Massachusetts state border.
+As a benefit from MassHealth, you may be eligible to get help setting up non-Emergency transportation to go to health care visits.
+Note: Non-Emergency transportation must be within a 50-mile radius of the Massachusetts state border.
 We help coordinate this service with MassHealth for you.
-For help setting up nonemergency transportation you may qualify for, you must:
+For help setting up non-Emergency transportation you may qualify for, you must: